Raz8rHD/Auraline/Documents/DevelopmentCommentary.md

 ### Track 4 & 5

 These tracks have been produced using the Logic Pro loop library.
 Unfortunately, I have lost the Logic projects since they were done sometime around the first semester for the smaller weekly projects.
-I decided to reuse the audio files from the repositories (I have spent a good amount of time digging through repositories) to increase the number of tracks for Auraline.
+I decided to reuse the audio files from the repositories because they were using procedural audio in FMOD (I have spent a good amount of time digging through repositories) and an interesting pick for Auraline.

 Apologies for the lack of information regarding these two tracks.
 They might be sloppy but I can guarantee they are human slop and not AI.